 - 1. Choose the correct option

 - (a) A zener diode is operated in

 - (i) Forward bias

 - (ii) Reverse bias

 - (iii) Both of the above

 - (iv) None of the above

-Semiconductors and Semiconducting Devices

-Zener dide is
+- (b) Zener dide is

-(0) (i) A highly doped p-n junction diode
+- (i) A highly doped p-n junction diode

-(ii) A lowly doped p-n junction diode
+- (ii) A lowly doped p-n junction diode

-(iii) A moderately doped p-n junction diode
+- (iii) A moderately doped p-n junction diode

-(iv) Another name of normal $p$ - $n$ junction diode
+- (iv) Another name of normal p-n junction diode

-(c) A zener diode is used as a
+- (c) A zener diode is used as a

-(i) amplifier
+- (i) amplifier

-(ii) rectifier
+- (ii) rectifier

-(iii) constant current device
+- (iii) constant current device

-(iv) constant voltage device
+- (iv) constant voltage device

-.
-Fil in the blanks

-a) The zener diode is based on the breakdown mechanism.

-b) A photodiode is operated in bias.

-c) In a photodiode, the p-n junction is made from semiconductor material.

-d) LED's are made up of the conductor material fromof the periodic table.

-e) The light emitting diodes poerate inbias.

-f) The arrow in the symbol of LED symbolizes of light.

-g) In an LED light is emitted due to of electrons and holes.

-h) LED is based on the principle of

-i) Solar cells are based on effect.

-j) When sunlight having energy than the band gap energy falls or the solar cell, it is and frees electron-hole pairs.
+- 2. Fill in the blanks - a) The zener diode is based on the breakdown mechanism. - b) A photodiode is operated in bias. - c) In a photodiode, the p-n junction is made from semiconductor material. - d) LED's are made up of the conductor material from of the periodic table. - e) The light emitting diodes operate in bias. - f) The arrow in the symbol of LED symbolizes of light. - g) In an LED light is emitted due to of electrons and holes. - h) LED is based on the principle of - i) Solar cells are based on effect. - j) When sunlight having energy than the band gap energy falls on the solar cell, it is and frees electron-hole pairs. - 3.
+How does the separation of electrons and holes take place in a solar cell?